jscriptcoder/sandbox-architecture/README.md

 **Sandbox.register**

-> Registers a module before for lazy initialization.
+> Registers a module for lazy initialization.

 _Syntax:_
 ```javascript